griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/08_adding_another_ruleset_for_output.md

 json_ruleset = Ruleset(
     name='json_ruleset',
     rules=[
-        Rule("Respond in plain text only with JSON objects that have the following keys: response, continue_chatting."), Rule("Never wrap your response with ```"),
+        Rule("Respond in plain text only with valid JSON objects that have the following keys: response, continue_chatting."), Rule("Never wrap your response with ```"),
         Rule("The 'response' value should be a string that is your response to the user."), Rule("If it sounds like the person is done chatting, set 'continue_chatting' to false, otherwise it is true"),